Bills pick off Tebow 4 times, beat Broncos 40-14

-While Tebow was struggling, Bills quarterback Ryan Fitzpatrick enjoyed his most efficient game in two months by going 15 of 27 for 196 yards with no interceptions.
-Fitzpatrick entered the game taking plenty of heat during the seven-game skid, in which he threw eight touchdowns versus 12 interceptions.
+While Tebow was struggling, his Bills counterpart, Ryan Fitzpatrick enjoyed his most efficient game in two months by going 15 of 27 for 196 yards with no interceptions.
+The Bills quarterback was taking plenty of heat during the seven-game skid, in which he threw eight touchdowns versus 12 interceptions.

 Except for scoring touchdowns on their first possession of each half, nothing went right for the Broncos.

 They went nowhere in the first half after Tebow capped a 73-yard opening drive with a 1-yard run.
 Denver managed just 21 yards and no first downs on its final six possessions, including a kneeldown in the final seconds.

 The Bills responded after Rayner missed field-goal attempts wide left from 45 and 34 yards on consecutive possessions.
 Rayner finally hit from 28 yards, helping the Bills score 17 points in the final 6:06 of the first half.